ebassi/graphene/README.md

 on, instead of requiring me to re-implement a ton of code.

-Graphene does not use the GObject type system, as of yet, but it may grow an optional dependency on it through a separate shared object.
+Graphene does not use the GObject type system, as of yet, but it may grow an optional dependency on it through a separate shared object, especially if in the future I'm going to generate introspection data for the benefit of GObject-based language bindings.

 Graphene contains optimizations for speeding up vector operations; those optimizations are optional, and used only if both Graphene was compiled